DmytroVasin/ListenChartsOnElectron/README.md

 * Quit app by clicking on icon

-* Open external link ( Open browser ) by clicking on icon
+* Open external link by clicking on icon ( open browser )

 * Download audio by clicking on icon